 Regulated parties and main stakeholders

 Everyone in New Zealand is covered by ACC’s no-fault scheme if they’re injured in an accident.
-This includes children, beneficiaries and students.
+This includes those not employed such as children, beneficiaries and students.

 Other key stakeholders include: